Lina Inverse

 Lina Inverse (リナ・インバース, Rina Inbāsu) is a fictional character and the main protagonist of the comic fantasy-themed light novel, manga and anime series Slayers.
 Lina Inverse is a young yet very powerful sorceress travelling the world in search of adventure and treasure.
 Lina has been consistently voiced by Megumi Hayashibara in Japanese, dubbed by Lisa Ortiz in the English version of the TV series and by Cynthia Martinez in the English version of the films and original video animation episodes.
 Slayers novels are narrated by Lina herself from her point of view.

-Lina was one of the most popular anime characters of the late 1990s and has since retained a sizable fan following.
+She was one of the most popular anime characters of the late 1990s and has since retained a sizable fan following.
 There have been also characters based on or inspired by her in both Slayers and in other works.

 Creation and design

 The Slayers creator Hajime Kanzaka had originally created the characters of Lina and Luna (the name of Lina's unseen sister in Slayers) as the heroines of his science-fiction story that he had written when he was in high school and in which Luna was the protagonist and Lina was her clone.
 Years later, when Kanzaka began writing Slayers as a Western-style fantasy saga of Lina Inverse, his friend and the series' illustrator Rui Araizumi took an inspiration for her visual design when he by chance came upon a vintage film with the actress Audrey Hepburn on TV.
 According to the NTUT's John Lance Griffith, "To the extent that Lina is an independent, powerful woman ('a girl today' in contrast to the traditional Japanese woman), she follows in the tradition of Western lady knights and sorceresses: the tradition of Spenser's Britomart, of Tolkien's Arwen and Eowyn."

 As envisioned by Kanzaka, Lina has a petite body type and is 147 cm (4 feet 10 inches) tall.
 She has two moles on her forehead, which are usually covered by her headband.
 Despite her supposed to be having a very flat chest, so much she can be confused for a boy, Lina is often depicted by Araizumi with larger breasts due to his personal preferences, which would be then carried over to much of other media too.
 Lina's appearance whilst wearing her homeland's folk clothing in the film Slayers: The Motion Picture is a nod to Ranma Saotome, the titular character from Ranma ½, who too (like Lina) is voiced by Megumi Hayashibara in Japanese.